Aarron8899/rub-x-root-redirect/README.md

-# Rub-X Redirect
+# Rub-X Homepage

-This repository is used to redirect rub-x.org to www.rub-x.org.
+This is the official homepage for Rub-X, an affordable, scalable automation solution for rubber harvesting.